We design, fabricate and package custom ultrasonic transducers for your desired ultrasound application.

 Feysel Yalcin Yamaner is the CEO and the co-founder of ClearSens.
 He is also a Research Faculty in the Electrical and Computer Engineering Department at NC State University.
 He has an extensive experience in microfabrication.
 He worked for various research institutes around the world.
 He was a visiting researcher with the VLSI Design and Education Center (VDEC), Tokyo, Japan, in 2006, and a visiting scholar in the Micromachined Sensors and Transducers Laboratory, Georgia Institute of Technology, Atlanta, GA, USA, in 2008.
 He was a Research Associate with the Laboratory of Therapeutic Applications of Ultrasound, French National Institute of Health and Medical Research, Lyon, France in 2011.
 Currently, he focuses on developing micromachined devices for ultrasonic sensing, imaging, and therapy.

-Clearsens Inc. awarded $2M STTR Phase II funding to develop a wearable ultrasound device for divers.
+Clearsens Inc. is awarded $2M STTR Phase II funding to develop a wearable ultrasound device for divers.
 The device will play a critical role in detection of decompression stress.